 The Master of Arts degree offers the option of a written thesis or a comprehensive exam.
 Full details outlined in the M.A.
 Handbook.

 - Of the required minimum of 36 graduate hours, 6 hours must be thesis credit.
 The student must have departmental approval for this option, including the approval of a Media Arts graduate faculty thesis advisor.
 The student must successfully complete and orally defend a written thesis.

-Thesis works completed by graduate students in Critical-Cultural Studies traverse issues of history, representation, multiculturalism, film theory, television studies, and digitial media studies.
-Recent completed theses include works such as:
+Thesis works completed by graduate students in Critical-Cultural Studies traverse issues of history, representation, multiculturalism, film theory, discursive analysis, television studies, and digital media studies.